GET: Global envelopes in R: Overview of global envelopes in GET

-Different options are supported for the data in \code{curve_sets} (see help files of the functions and examples below), but the basic form is a \code{curve_set} object that can be constructed by the function \fct{create\_curve\_set} simply providing the argument values and observed and/or simulated curves in a list (see Section~\ref{sec:GOT} for an example).
-In addition, to constructing global envelopes from a set of curves, the \fct{central\_region} and \fct{global\_envelope\_test} functions provide combined central regions or combined global envelope tests (see Section~\ref{sec:combinedGE}) if the user provides in \code{curve_sets} a list consisting of (appropriate) sets of curves.
+Different objects are supported for the data in \code{curve_sets} (see help files of the functions and examples below), but the basic form provided by the \pkg{GET} package is a \class{curve\_set} object that can be constructed by the function \fct{curve\_set} simply providing the observed and/or simulated curves, and optionally the (one- or two-dimensional) argument values where the curves have been observed (see Section~\ref{sec:GOT} for an example).
+The function \fct{curve\_set} takes care of checking the appropriateness of the data, and saving the data in the form that contains the relevant information of the curves for global envelope methods, in particular for plotting the results with graphical interpretation (see examples in Section~\ref{sec:illustrations}).